How to Deal With Dog Ear Infections

 - Various homeopathic and natural treatments.

-If you're looking for an all-natural ear infection treatment, your conventional vet may not have much to tell you, as he went to school for conventional medicine, not alternative treatments.
+If you're looking for an all-natural ear infection treatment, your conventional vet may not have much to tell you, as they went to school for conventional medicine, not alternative treatments.
 But, that doesn't mean there aren't options.

 You can help alleviate the pain by using tea tree oil, chamomile, marigold, and myrrh, which have properties beneficial to animals suffering pain, irritation, and inflammation.
 You can find natural herbs with anti-bacterial and anti-microbial properties, as well.